discretlib/doc/content/learn/datamodel/query.md

 # Limiting the number of results

-If a query is expected to return a large number of results, you can limit the number of fied by using the  **first** keyword.
+If a query is expected to return a large number of results, you can limit the number of field by using the  **first** keyword.

-The following query returns the fisrt two tuples:
+The following query returns the first two tuples:
 ```js
 query {
     Person(